 Discover: Take the kids to the New England Outdoor Center, which offers lodging, restaurants and a number of activities, such as water rafting, kayaking, canoeing, wildlife tours and hiking.

-Stay: AAA has Diamond Rated Hotels all across Maine, depending on which part of the state you are visiting.
+Stay: AAA has Diamond Designated Hotels all across Maine, depending on which part of the state you are visiting.
 The list includes Bangor’s Four Points by Sheraton and Best Western White House Inn, Portland’s Regency Hotel and Spa and Hilton Garden Inn, Boothbay Harbor’s Flagship Inn and Suites and Kennebunk’s Waldo Emerson Inn.

 Do you know of any other good places to see Northeast fall foliage?
 Tell us what we missed in the comments!